What to Know About Reglan and Tardive Dyskinesia

 Does Reglan cause Tardive Dyskinesia?

-Yes, Reglan (metoclopramide) is known to cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The FDA has issued a boxed warning about this risk.
-The causal link is well-established through its dopamine-blocking mechanism, and the risk increases with longer duration of use and higher cumulative doses. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397)
+Yes, Reglan (metoclopramide) is known to cause Tardive Dyskinesia (TD), a potentially irreversible movement disorder.
+The FDA has issued a boxed warning stating that metoclopramide can cause TD, especially with prolonged use or high doses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 What are the symptoms of Tardive Dyskinesia from Reglan?